 The $\ell^\infty$-norm is only taken for simplicity.
-Indeed, one may take the $\ell^r$-norm for any $r \in [1,\infty]$, but the $\ell^r$- and $\ell^\infty$-norms of $\mathcal{T} \in \left(\R^d\right)^{\otimes n}$ are equivalent modulo a constant depending only on $n$, $d$, and $r$.
-In particular, the constant is independent of $p$ and $m$, hence is harmless for our subsequent studies on the small mass limit.
-We refer to Ni--Xu \cite[pp.3--4]{nx} for discussions on the choice of tensor norms.

-On the other hand, we inevitably encounter a conundrum: for $d\times d$ matrices $A$ and $B$ viewed as rank-2 tensors, the matrix product satisfies $\|AB\| \leq d\|A\|\|B\|$, where the factor of $d$ is in general indispensable.
-Thus, $\mathfrak{gl}(d;\C)$ under the $\ell^\infty$-norm of tensors does \emph{not} form a Banach algebra under the matrix multiplication.
-The reason lies in the discrepancy between tensor product and matrix product: the latter is a contraction of the former via taking trace, hence is not a natural product on the tensor algebra.
+Indeed, one may take $\ell^r$-norm for any $r \in [1,\infty]$, as the $\ell^r$- and $\ell^\infty$-norms of $\mathcal{T} \in \left(\R^d\right)^{\otimes n}$ are equivalent modulo a constant $C$ depending only on $n$, $d$, and $r$.
+In particular, $C$ is independent of $p$ and $m$, hence is harmless for the small mass limit.
+We refer to Ni--Xu \cite[pp.3--4]{nx} for the choice of tensor norms. \footnote{Here we inevitably encounter a conundrum: for $d\times d$ matrices $A$, $B$ viewed as rank-2 tensors, $\|AB\| \leq d\|A\|\|B\|$; the factor $d$ is in general indispensable.
+Thus, $\mathfrak{gl}(d;\C)$ under the $\ell^\infty$-norm of tensors does \emph{not} form a Banach algebra under the matrix product.
+The reason lies in the discrepancy between tensor product and matrix product: the latter is a contraction of the former via taking trace, hence is not a natural product on the tensor algebra.}

 \end{convention}